hasura/learn-graphql/tutorials/mobile/react-native-apollo/tutorial-site/content/subscriptions.md

 ```

-In `componentDidMount`, we will create a `setInterval` to update the last_seen of the user every 30 seconds.
+In the `fetchSession` function, we will create a `setInterval` to update the last_seen of the user every 30 seconds.